llvm/circt/docs/RationaleFIRRTL.md

 compiler provide flags to relax these rules to produce more synthesis-friendly or production-ready output_.

-Modules shall use the name given in Chisel, unless they conflict with a verilog reserved word, not withstanding de-duplication or relevant annotations on the module.
+Modules shall use the name given in Chisel, unless they conflict with a Verilog reserved word, not withstanding de-duplication or relevant annotations on the module.

-Instances shall use the name given in Chisel, unless they conflict with a verilog reserved word.
+Instances shall use the name given in Chisel, unless they conflict with a Verilog reserved word.
 Instances have preferential use of the name in the output in case of a conflict, after ports.

 Chisel provides a "Don't Touch" annotation to protect entities from transformation.
-A don't touch on a wire or node produces a wire in verilog and preserves the data-flow through that wire.
+A "Don't Touch" on a wire or node produces a wire in Verilog and preserves the data-flow through that wire.
 Even a wire driven by a constant shall not have the constant forwarded around the wire.
-This is because a "don't touch" annotation signals the possible public use of a wire and one common use is to provide a place to drive a new value into the logic from an external test-bench.
-If the node or wire is named (and it always should be for Chisel don't touch), this name is used, unless it conflicts with a verilog reserved word.
+This is because a "Don't Touch" annotation signals the possible public use of a wire and one common use is to provide a place to drive a new value into the logic from an external test-bench.
+If the node or wire is named (and it always should be for Chisel "Don't Touch"), this name is used, unless it conflicts with a Verilog reserved word.
 This wire has preferential use of the name in the output in case of a conflict, after ports and instances.